Ayope/marsa.ma/README.md

 2- Display:
 > I- Marketplace [An e-commerce website structure]

-3- Can subscribe with a freelance fisher to get an amount and a type of fish weekly or monthly

-4- Buy fish or fish equipement and choose to pay in cash on delivery or Online
+3- Buy fish or fish equipement and choose to pay in cash on delivery or Online

-5- Rate delivery guy and the freelance fisher after got my fish
+4- Rate delivery guy and the freelance fisher after got my fish

 ## Bonus: